Yumie-health/.github/profile/README.md

 ## 🛠️ Development

-Our development team is passionate about creating innovative health technology solutions.
+Our development team at mAIenX™ is passionate about creating innovative health technology solutions.
 We believe in:

 - **Clean Code**: Well-structured, maintainable codebase
 - **User-Centric Design**: Intuitive and accessible user experiences